rgwood/ReiTunes/README.md

 ## What?

-The Windows client is a UWP application using WinUI, MSIX sideloading, WinRT APIs and the AppContainer sandbox.
+The Windows client is a UWP application using WinUI and MSIX sideloading.
 It can stream or download music from my personal collection, and it has a fast fuzzy-find search.

 On the server side, a web API acts as a central sync point for library metadata.
 Music files are stored in cloud object storage and accessible over HTTPS.